Company logo | Codica

 APIs and integrations

-The application programming interfaces (APIs) and integrations allow for communication of the front end with the back end and database.
+The application programming interfaces (APIs) and integrations allow for communication between the frontend, the backend, and the database.
 Developers create scalable and secure mobile solutions by choosing the APIs with proper encryption.

 At the same time, integrations enrich the solution with additional capabilities.
 For example, at Codica, we use Stripe for payments, Sendgrid for email delivery, and Twilio for communication.